ShabanAntony/stream-service/README.md

 # Stream Hub

-Stream Hub is a lightweight, self-hosted multiview hub for watching up to four live streams (Twitch + Trovo) side by side.
+Stream Hub is a lightweight, self-hosted multiview hub for watching up to four live streams (Twitch based) side by side.

 Current UX flow is split into clear stages:
 - `/` -> categories browser